Student Research Journal

-Dr. Carter is a Professor of Spanish and Director of the Center for Teaching Excellence.
+Dr. Carter is a Professor of Spanish.
 Her research interests include Latin American narrative and film; Afro-Hispanic literature; Latin American female writers; and US Latino/a literature.
 She has published works in several journals, including the following: Anuario de Letras; Latin American Literary Review; Caribbean Quarterly; The Rocky Mountain Review; Prismal Cabral; and Studies in Afro Hispanic Literature.

 Dr. Michael Dinger